Survey the moment

 - University of Utah, USA

 - University Politehnica, Romania

-We are aware of 4 doctoral dissertations and one master's dissertation which presented data collected using the PIEL App.
+We are aware of 7 dissertations which presented data collected using the PIEL App.